dopamine-64/LuminaSQL/README.md

 ## ✨ Features

-- Convert simple English → SQL instantly
+* Convert plain English → SQL instantly
-- MySQL database support
-- Localhost upport
-- SQL explanation in simple English
+* Full MySQL support — localhost or any cloud-hosted database
+* Schema-aware AI (reads real tables, columns, keys, and sample data — no guessing)
+* Auto-fix on failed queries, with retry
+* Built-in safety checks for destructive queries (DELETE, UPDATE, DROP, etc.)
+* Add, update, and remove records without writing SQL — (faster alternative to Laravel Tinker for quick data changes)
+* Great for learning SQL — see your question, the generated query, and the resulting table change side by side
+* Bring your own OpenRouter API key, with automatic fallback to built-in keys
-- Fast Electron desktop app
-- Windows + macOS support
+* Fast Electron desktop app — Windows + macOS support
-- Python + FastAPI backend
+* Python + FastAPI backend

+## Future Updates

+* Support for newer/better AI models as they become available
+* Local model support for fully offline use

 ---